 Architects have long believed that the places we inhabit affect our thoughts, feelings, and behaviors.
 Environmental triggers seed responses in people.
 For example, travelers at the airport are often grumpy.
 It’s not because life is bad.
-Obviously it’s not, you’re flying somewhere.
+Obviously, it’s not if you’re flying somewhere.
 You must have decent health and an interesting enough life to have a reason to jump on a plane.
 Rather, you’re put in a poor environment.
-How might your experience at the airport be if… the restrooms were spacious, the terminal seating was comfortable, there were plenty of plugins for your devices, the air quality was improved, and someone actually put some thought into interior design?
+How might your experience at the airport be if the restrooms were spacious, the terminal seating was comfortable, there were plenty of plugins for your devices, the air quality was improved, and someone actually put some thought into interior design?
 Sounds pretty great to me!
-I bet it’s the kind of treatment first class flyers get in their private lounges.
+I bet it’s the kind of treatment first-class flyers get in their private lounges.
 But I don’t want to debate whether or not that’s worth the extra price right now.
-Maybe in the future…

-We’re all affected greatly by out surroundings, whether at home or an airport.
+All that to say, we are affected greatly by our surroundings, whether at home or in an airport.

 One person’s surroundings helped him cure a disease.
-Jonas Salk, who cured polio claimed it was architecture that helped him make the breakthrough.
-He left his dark basement laboratory to travel to Italy for a much needed break.
+Jonas Salk, who cured polio, claimed it was architecture that helped him make his medical breakthrough.
+He left his dark basement laboratory to travel to Italy for a much-needed break.
 He found that when he was amid the pillars and courtyards, his mind was opened.
-He developed a cure once he returned home.
-When he later built the Stalk institute, he teamed up with a renowned architect to make sure everyone’s minds became stimulated upon arrival.
+He developed a cure for polio once he returned home.
+When he later built the Stalk institute, he teamed up with a renowned architect to make sure everyone’s minds would be stimulated upon arrival.

 A basement laboratory sounds terrible, doesn’t it?
-Must have been very little to do with nature down there.
-Let me ask you this, does the sun affect your mood?
+Let me ask you this: Does the sun affect your mood?
 Yes?
 Then perhaps having a house with large windows is in order.
-And seeing nature right outside your window is a proven stress reliever.
-A trip to the beach wouldn’t be as necessary.
+Seeing nature right outside your window is a proven stress reliever.

-John Zeisel, Ph.D. serves on the Academy of Neuroscience For Architecture’s board of directors.
+John Zeisel serves on the board of directors for the Academy of Neuroscience For Architecture.
 He also leads a company that designs therapeutic environments for dementia sufferers.
-Has some interesting insight on the topic.
+He has some interesting insight on the topic:

 “After a busy day, if your kitchen design makes you face away from family or company, wondering what the noises and bustle going on behind you mean your brain is more likely to continue to produce adrenaline and cortisol, the hormones associated with anxiety, fear, and stress.
 But when you face into the room and can see what’s going on, you feel safer and more in control; then oxytocin, the bonding hormone, and serotonin, associated with relaxation and enjoyment, have a greater chance of being released.”